zeebe-io/enhancements/ZEP008-hot-backup.md

 Here, in $CP-2$, message 2 is published and correlated, but message 1 is not correlated.
 This is ok, because this can also happen in a normal execution.
 When the cluster restore from this state, message 1 correlation command will be re-send.

-### Backup Process in Zeebe
+### Detailed Backup Process in Zeebe

-Challenges:
 Taking backup of a partition can take a long time.
 We do not want to block the StreamProcessor during this period.
 To prevent blocking, we should allow the backup to be taken concurrently to the StreamProcessor.
 When the backup is taken concurrently, it leads to other challenges.
 Snapshot is also taken concurrently, and a concurrent snapshot can lead to log compaction.
 So before the backup is taken, a new snapshot might have been taken resulting in deleting the old snapshot and compacting the log.
 The new snapshot might be already at a position further to the checkpointPosition rendering the backup to be invalid.
 The challenge here is to allow asynchronous backup while preventing concurrent snapshots and compaction from making the backup invalid.

-We extend the above high-level process to allow asynchronous backup as follows.
+We extend the high-level process described in [Guide-level explanation](internal-bakcup-process) to allow asynchronous backup as follows.

 The components involved in Backup.
 * A Coordinator